Academic dress of Imperial College London: Colours

 PG certificate and diploma recipients wear black neckbands.
 MPhil graduates also wear black neckbands, but wear a hood that is fully lined with purple, with a narrow white band.

 Doctorates

 Using the Groves classification system, PhD, DEng and MD graduates wear a Cambridge doctors [d1] shape gown of purple cloth, with front facings of white watered silk with a 1" purple velvet ribbon ½" from outside edges of facings.
 The sleeves are purple and held back with white twisted cords and buttons.
 The hood is purple, fully lined and bound around the gown with ½" white watered silk, and with a purple velvet ribbon ½" from the cowl edge.
-Doctorate recipients wear a hat, which is a purple velvet Tudor bonnet with white cord and tassel.
+Research doctorate recipients wear a hat, which is a black velvet Tudor bonnet with purple cord and tassel.

 Imperial DSc recipients wear a similar gown but with the sleeves lined with white watered silk and held back with purple twisted cords and buttons.
+Their hat is a purple velvet Tudor bonnet with white cord and tassel.